micro-lc/element-composer/README.md

 # Getting Started

+For the complete documentation of the plugin, please see [the dedicated documentation page][doc-page].

 The project is a monorepo built with [yarn workspaces][workspaces] and [lerna][lerna].
 All workspaces can be found under the `packages` folder.
 Each package has its own readme file which contains detailed information about its content.